University of Arizona College of Medicine - Phoenix ABC-1 Building 425 North 5th Street, Phoenix, AZ 85004

 - Buetow KH, Meador LR, Menon H, Lu YK, Brill J, Cui H, Roe DJ, DiCaudo DJ & Hastings KT (2019).
 High GILT expression and an active and intact MHC class II antigen presentation pathway are associated with improved survival in melanoma.
 J Immunol.
 Vol. 203(10), 2577-2587.

 - Rausch MP & Hastings KT (2017).
 Immune checkpoint inhibitors in the treatment of melanoma: from basic science to clinical application; In textbook of Cutaneous Melanoma: Etiology and Therapy - Ward, WH, Farma, JM, eds.. (pp. Chapter 9).
 Codon Publications, Brisbane, Australia.

-- Nguyen J, Bernert R, In K, Kang P, Sebastiao N, Hu C, Hastings KT; Gamma-interferon-inducible lysosomal thiol reductase is upregulated in human melanoma, Melanoma Research; 2016; 26(2):125-37.
+- Nguyen J, Bernert R, In K, Kang P, Sebastiao N, Hu C & Hastings KT (2016).
+Gamma-interferon-inducible lysosomal thiol reductase is upregulated in human melanoma.
+Melanoma Res.
+Vol. 26(2), 125-37.